malloc-nbytes/ctest/README.md

-# ctests
+# ctest

-CTests is a small testing library for testing C/C++ code.
+A small testing library for testing C/C++ code.

 # Usage
 1. put `#define CTEST_IMPL` at the top of the file that is being tested in